-BLAINESWORLD - WPVM FM 103.7
+BLAINESWORLD (Live) - WPVM FM 103.7

 BLAINESWORLD show, 3.15.2017

-Guest in first half: Denise Bitz (left picture), talking about Brother Wolf Animal Rescue.
+Guest in first half: Denise Bitz (left photo), Founder and President at Brother Wolf Animal Rescue, discussing that organization.
 For more information: http://www.bwar.org/

-Guest in second half: Tom Gallagher (right picture), talking about Pisgah Legal Services.
+Guest in second half: Tom Gallagher (right photo), an attorney with Pisgah Legal Services, discussing the organization.
 For more information: http://www.pisgahlegal.org/

 And congratulations to Jim Meyer (cited at the end) on winning this week’s BLAINESWORLD BEST AWARD.